On $*$-Convergence of Schur-Hadamard Products of Independent Nonsymmetric Random Matrices: Introduction

 \begin{conj} Let $L_X(i, j) = i - j$ and $L_Y(i, j) = i + j$.
 Suppose that $\{x_{\alpha}\}_{\alpha \in \Z}$ and $\{ y_{\alpha}\}_{\alpha \in \Z}$ are independent collections of i.i.d. random variables with zero mean and unit variance.
 Then the ESM of $n^{-1/2}M_n$ converges weakly almost surely to the circular law $\mu_{\mathrm{circ}}$. \end{conj}

-If true, this conjecture would give an interesting example of a random matrix model with only $O(n)$ bits of randomness with $\mu_{\mathrm{circ}}$ as the LSM.
-All the known models with $\mu_{\mathrm{circ}}$ as the LSM have $\Omega(n^2)$ bits of randomness.
+In fact, one of our main motivations for studying the Schur-Hadamard product model is that Conjecture~\ref{conj1}, if true, would provide an interesting example of a random matrix model with only $O(n)$ bits of randomness with $\mu_{\mathrm{circ}}$ as the LSM.
+More elaborately, one can take the entries to be independent Rademacher variables, i.e. random signs, as in Figure~\ref{fig:toephank}-(b).
+All the standard models with $\mu_{\mathrm{circ}}$ as LSM possess $\Omega(n^2)$ bits of randomness (an exception is the recent paper \cite{basak2018circular}, where the authors require $\Omega(n\log^{12}(n))$ bits of randomness).

+In this article, we consider the problem from a free-probabilistic perspective.
+We show in Theorem~\ref{thm:toephank} that $n^{-1/2}M_n$, as an element of the $*$-probability space $(\mathcal{M}_n(L^{\infty, -}(\Omega, \mathbb{P})), \frac{1}{n}\E\tr)$ converges in $*$-distribution to a circular variable.
+We originally showed this for input random variables which are independent with zero mean, unit variance, and have uniformly bounded moments of all orders.
+One of the anonymous referees pointed out that the classical central limit theorem holds for a strongly multiplicative system (SMS)\footnote{Multiplicative systems of random variables were first studied by \cite{alexits1961convergence}.
+For a central limit theorem for SMSs, see, e.g., \cite{gaposhkin1969central}.} of random variables (see Definition~\ref{defn:sms}), and raised the question if we can allow such entries.

+In Theorem~\ref{thm:toephank}, we allow the input random variables $\{x_\alpha\}$ and $\{y_\beta\}$ to be independent SMSs satisfying a certain admissibility condition (see Definition~\ref{defn:asms}) and having uniformly bounded moments of all orders.
+Independent random variables with zero mean, unit variance, and uniformly bounded moments of all orders are trivial examples of such systems.
+A nontrivial example is the collection $\{\sqrt{2}\sin(2^n \pi U)\}_{n \in \Z_+}$, where $U \sim \mathrm{Uniform}(0, 1)$.
+Simulations suggest that the circular law limit is possibly true even under such dependence.
+See Figure~\ref{fig:toephank}-(c).

+When the entries are independent random variables with zero mean, unit variance, and uniformly bounded moments of all orders, we further show that almost surely, $n^{-1/2}M_n$, as an element of the $*$-probability space $(\mathcal{M}_n(\C), \frac{1}{n}\tr)$, converges in $*$-distribution to a circular variable (see Theorem~\ref{thm:asconv}-(a)).
+When the entries form admissible SMSs with uniformly bounded moments of all orders, we are only able to establish an in-probability version (see Theorem~\ref{thm:asconv}-(b)).

+As a direct corollary to our results, we recover the aforementioned result of \cite{bose2014bulk} that the LSM of the $n^{-1/2}$-scaled Schur-Hadamard product of symmetric Toeplitz and Hankel matrices is the semi-circular law $\mu_{\semicirc}$ (see Corollary~\ref{cor:bm14}).